mmcgov/mmg_data_science_handbook/mmg_datascience_notebook.md

 KL = Kernel logo<br>

 Ensure graphs match theme<br>
-Pro-tip: Include the following two lines in `~/.ipython/profile_default/startup/startup.ipy` file to set plotting style automatically whenever you start a notebook:
+Pro-tip: Include the following two lines in `~/.ipython/profile_default/startup/startup.ipy` file to set plotting style automatically whenever you start a notebook.

 import jtplot submodule from jupyterthemes<br>
 `from jupyterthemes import jtplot`<br>

-currently installed theme will be used to set plot style if no arguments provided `jtplot.style()`<br>
+currently installed theme will be used to set plot style if no arguments provided<br>
+`jtplot.style()`<br>